E. P. "Tom" Sawyer State Park: Activities and amenities

 The park's amenities include an activities center with a gymnasium that has indoor courts for badminton, basketball, and volleyball as well as an Olympic-sized swimming pool and weight room.
 The park also has 6 tennis courts, 16 pickleball courts, 14 soccer fields, 3 lighted softball fields, a mile-long fitness trail, a 1¼ mile nature trail, a permanent BMX track, a model aircraft airfield, a dog park, playgrounds, and picnic facilities.
 It also includes a small archery range with target distances of 10, 20, 30, and 40 yards and 10 and 15 meters.
 The park is also the site of the Louisville Astronomical Society's "Urban Astronomy Center."

 In the news

-Three decades after E.P..
-Tom Sawyer State Park opened in 1974, then in 2004, Louisville City officials suggested that Otter Creek Park, a 2600 acre city-operated park lying outside of Louisville's city limits, become a state park in an exchange for E. P. "Tom" Sawyer State Park becoming a city park.
-Six years later finally in 2010, the state took over the city's Otter Creek Park in a separate deal and it reopened the following year in 2011 after renovations and improvements as an outdoor recreation area operated by the Kentucky Department of Fish and Wildlife Resources.
+In 2004, three decades after E. P. "Tom" Sawyer State Park opened in 1974, Louisville City officials suggested that Otter Creek Park, a 2600 acre city-operated park lying outside of Louisville's city limits, become a state park in an exchange for E. P. "Tom" Sawyer State Park becoming a city park.
+Six years later, in 2010, the state took over the city's Otter Creek Park in a separate deal and it reopened the following year in 2011 after renovations and improvements as an outdoor recreation area operated by the Kentucky Department of Fish and Wildlife Resources.